Jqda0/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/starting-an-automation.md

 Obviously, if you are programatically starting a specific Automation (or Automations) on a recurring basis, then you will only need to retrieve the `ObjectID` once as it won't change.

+This is the standard template to retrieve the automation object id

     <?xml version="1.0" encoding="utf-8"?>
     <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
        <soapenv:Header>